Portrait von der Bestsellerautorin Katja Brandis, daneben ein Bild ihres Buches Seawalkers, liegend auf einem grauen Fischernetz von BRACENET

 Really cool and at the same time hard to imagine what such a seemingly small change can achieve, right?

 In addition, the Seawalker story raises awareness of the ghost net problem.
-To further sensitize the readership to the issue, The new Seawalkers book with former ghost nets is presented in the windows of over 50 bookstores .
-The nets then come back to our factory, where we process them into bracenets and other products.
+To further sensitize readers to the issue, The new Seawalkers book, featuring former ghost nets, was presented in the windows of over 50 bookstores .
+The nets then returned to our factory, where we processed them into bracenets and other products.

 We had the opportunity to interview Katja Brandis personally.